Aquino slams 3-run homer, Reds rebound to beat Tigers 7-4

 Mahle went five innings, allowing six hits and four runs while striking out eight.
 Lucas Sims, Michael Lorenzen and Mychal Givens combined to shut out Detroit over the last four innings, with Givens inducing Miguel Cabrera to hit into a game-ending 6-4-3 double play.

-Matthew Boyd (3-7) allowed seven hits and five runs through four innings for Detroit.
+Boyd (3-7) allowed seven hits and five runs through four innings for Detroit.

+“The first four pitches of the game (were) out of the strike zone, and it looked like he was battling,” Tigers manager A.J.
+Hinch said.
+“He was scrambling from that point forward.
+He pitched out of a little bit of damage when they had a couple base runners, then they got him for the big inning.”

 TRAINERS ROOM

 Reds OF Nick Senzel, who is rehabbing from knee surgery at the team’s Arizona facility, may not return this season.
-“It didn’t sound like it was going to be any time real soon,” manager David Bell said.
+“It didn’t sound like it was going to be any time real soon,” Bell said.

 UP NEXT